 Here are some of the most common questions asked about our grants program, which has been running since 2014.

-Australian citizens and permanent residents of all ages, backgrounds and fields of endeavour - including art, sport, music, medical research, science, technology and social innovation - can apply for grants of between $5,000 and $100,000 from 3 May until 4pm (AEST) on 9 June 2021.
+Australian citizens and permanent residents of all ages, backgrounds and fields of endeavour - including art, sport, music, medical research, science, technology and social innovation - can apply for grants of between $5,000 and $100,000 when applications open.

 Check out the Tomorrow Makers page to learn more about the types of people we have provided grants to.